FEniCS/governance/governance.md

 Bitbucket, Google+, Slack channels and mailing lists.
 The foundation of Project participation is openness and transparency.

-Here is a list of the current Contributors to the basix, DOLFINx, FFCx, UFL and basix repositories:
+Here is a list of the current Contributors to the Basix, DOLFINx, FFCx, and UFL repositories:

 - [https://github.com/FEniCS/basix/graphs/contributors](https://github.com/FEniCS/basix/graphs/contributors)
 - [https://github.com/FEniCS/dolfinx/graphs/contributors](https://github.com/FEniCS/dolfin/graphs/contributors)